WhiteNight-SZTU/LoginMenuTemplate-WinUI3/README.md

 # Main features:

-1.Only logged in users can load the pages.

-2.Implementing Operations on Redis Database in Winui3 (like adding a new user).
+1.Only logged user can operator the Redis Database.(Like adding a new user)

-3.Customize Your Application Background.
+2.Customize Your Application Background.

 # About
+Before this, please ensure that you can perform the operation (Like adding new string .etc) normally on your Redis command line(redis.cli).
-Remember to set your own Redis address and password in Settings Page.
+Remember to set your own Redis address and password (if you have one) in Settings Page.
 Otherwith it will be set to "127.0.0.1" automatically.